Bachelor of Medical Science and Doctor of Medicine (MD)

-Students who have successfully completed at least the first two years of this undergraduate medicine course at Monash University may also have the opportunity of studying for an extra year for Bachelor of Medical Science (Honours).
+Students who have successfully completed at least the first three years of this undergraduate medicine course at Monash University may also have the opportunity of studying for an extra year for Bachelor of Medical Science (Honours).
 During the 12-month period required to complete the BMedSc(Hons), students undertake research activities and complete a minor thesis.
 They may then graduate with both the Doctor of Medicine and Bachelor of Medical Science (Honours) after six years of study.

 At a glance

 - The medicine program is a highly integrated course with the objective of developing skills in critical thinking, self-directed learning, reflection and professionalism.